-Common health problems that may occur in Rottweilers include those that usually afflict large breed dogs, such as hip and elbow dysplasia, and bloat.
+Common Rottweiler health problems include those that usually afflict large breed dogs, such as hip and elbow dysplasia, and bloat.
 In addition, Rottweilers are prone to panosteitis, Addison's disease, aortic stenosis, cataracts, diabetes, progressive retinal atropy, and Von Willebrand's disease.

 Sometimes, they may not seem to be as friendly as other breeds.
 Indeed, due to their aloof attitude, Rottweilers do not make immediate and indiscriminate friends.

 The temperament of the Rottweiler breed varies from dog to dog.
 Some are fun-loving and affectionate, but some may be very reserved and obey only one family member.

 As a working dog, the Rottweiler enjoys herding, competing in obedience, tracking, agility, and search and rescue.

 The Rottweiler is a symbol of great strength, agility and endurance.
 His coat is always black with defined rich tan markings.